Standex (SXI)

 Standex Trailing 12-Month EPS (Non-GAAP)

 We can take a deeper look into Standex’s earnings quality to better understand the drivers of its performance.
-As we mentioned earlier, Standex’s operating margin declined this quarter but expanded by 3.6 percentage points over the last five years.
-Its share count also shrank by 2.7%, and these factors together are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
+As we mentioned earlier, Standex’s operating margin was flat this quarter but expanded by 4.1 percentage points over the last five years.
+On top of that, its share count shrank by 2.7%.
+These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
 Standex Diluted Shares Outstanding

 Like with revenue, we analyze EPS over a more recent period because it can provide insight into an emerging theme or development for the business.